ashutoshv4929/new-file/replit.md

 ## Overview

+Smart File Converter is a simplified web-based application built with Flask that focuses on three core features:
+1. **Upload to Google Cloud Storage**: Upload PDF and image files directly to Google Cloud Storage
+2. **OCR Text Extraction**: Extract text from PDF and image files using Google Cloud Vision API
+3. **File Conversion**: Convert documents between formats (PDF, DOC, DOCX, TXT) using LibreOffice

-Smart File Converter is a web-based application built with Flask that provides file conversion and OCR (Optical Character Recognition) services.
-The application allows users to upload documents and images, convert them between different formats, and extract text using Google Cloud Vision API.
-It features a modern dark-themed interface and integrates with Google Cloud services for enhanced functionality.
+The application features a modern dark-themed interface and integrates with Google Cloud services for cloud storage and OCR functionality.

 ## User Preferences